 Completely designed around a simple, fixed circular form, this video sticks to clean lines and basic animation

 as various objects are abstracted to fit the shape.
-Essentially an animation test I completed in a week or two, with the aim of
+Essentially an animation test I completed in a week or two, this video was meant

 FRANKLIN THE LADIES' CAT SHORT FILM AND CARTOON SERIES